brandon1024/IEEE-Workshop/.github/README.md

-# IEEE Workshop - Pointers on C
+# C Workshop - Pointers on C
 Welcome :wave: Chances are you stumbled here through the workshop I gave for IEEE UNB.
 The purpose of this workshop is to give engineering students some helpful tips on writing better C. The C programming language is arguably the most difficult language to master, but I hope that these materials will help you take another step forward.

 In this workshop, I'm going to cover four main concepts: